Fluid Solutions - Massachusetts - California

 IpH

-(Initial pH, measured at start of TAN test) IpH is a measure of the overall acidity of an used oil mixture.
+(Initial pH, measured at the start of TAN test) IpH is a measure of the overall acidity of a used oil mixture.
 Pure water is said to be neutral (pH ~7.0).
-Solutions with a pH less than 7 are called acidic and solutions with a pH greater than 7 are called basic or alkaline.
+Solutions with a pH less than 7 are called acidic, and solutions with a pH greater than 7 are called basic or alkaline.

 Oxidation